ShadowOfNight/The-Legend-of-Mata-Nui-Retold/README.md

 Changelog
 --------------
+v0.00.003
+- Removed data\Art\hud folder as contents are not used.
+- Removed empty haka.blk from data\levels\lev4

 v0.00.002
 - Removed all language blks save the one for English.
 New ones will be generated once English text has been finalized.
 - Removed two mp3s from data\Sounds that were duplicates and therefore unused.